beetbox/audioread/README.rst

 Version History
 ---------------

+2.1.7
+  Properly close some filehandles in the FFmpeg backend (thanks to
+  @RyanMarcus).

 2.1.6
   Fix a "no such process" crash in the FFmpeg backend on Windows Subsystem for Linux (thanks to @llamasoft).